 I set up an Acer Aspire One 722 netbook this week.
+This is my Acer Aspire One 722 review.
 I imagine the return rates on these things is horrendous, because the out-of-box experience is pathetic.

 This one won’t be going back though.
 Tune it up, and it’s an adequate performer.
 It’s still a netbook–all that talk of the AMD C-50 and C-60 chips delivering Celeron-like performance was just rumor–but it can match an Atom’s CPU performance and delivers better graphics performance than Intel.

 PC Decrapifier goes a long way toward making the machine tolerable.
 Actually, pretty much everything I say to do to an aging laptop helps this one, but PC Decrapifier makes the machine 100% better in about five minutes.

 Next, uninstall McAfee Antivirus and install Microsoft Security Essentials.
 It’s more lightweight than the McAfee suite.

 For most people that’s probably enough.
 If I have time to do it, I’d really prefer to just get a Windows 7 image, slipstream it, format the hard drive, and do a clean install.

 Do something along those lines, and it’s a perfectly acceptable netbook-class computer.
 Nice, even, considering it has niceties like an HDMI port that you don’t usually see in Intel-based netbooks.
 The keyboard is also bigger than most Intel netbooks–the alphanumeric keys are full-size and just the keys on the edges are shrunken.
 It makes for a much nicer typing experience.
 And unlike earlier generation netbooks, it delivers 1366×768 screen resolution.
 The 1024×600 resolution on earlier netbooks makes some programs unhappy, since a lot of software expects at least 1024×768 resolution.
 Plus, 1366×768 is a lot nicer for watching video.